NEW YORK – Super Bowl ads this year morphed into mini soap operas.

 This year, Chrysler led the trend again with its two-minute salute to troops and their families.
 The ad featured Oprah Winfrey reading a letter from the Jeep brand to encourage families to stay hopeful.

 "Wendy Ochoa, a high school teacher who lives in Novi, Michigan, said the ad was very emotional.
-"It tugs on your heartstrings, how can it not," Ochoa, 44, said.
+"It tugs on your heartstrings," Ochoa, 44, said.
+"How can it not?"

 "The Budweiser commercial with the Clydesdale made me cry," said Wendy Ponzo, 49, who was watching the game in Pont Pleasant, N.J.
-"I can relate to that."

 The Audi mini-epic was a favorite of Super Bowl viewer Stephanie Bice, 39, a business development director in Oklahoma City.